 “I talk to my daughter all day,” I responded, adrenalin surging through me.
 “And you’re surrounded by people who love you and talk to you all day, aren’t you sweetheart?”
 I said to Mary.
 “That’s why you’re such a great little talker.”

-Something made the man backtrack.
+Something made him backtrack.
 My tone.
 My language.
 The realisation that I was not to be patronised by this man, or any man.
 I got talking to him.
 I sensed loneliness beneath the condescension.
 His daughter was grown up.
-He’d only got to see her at weekends (easy to be Daddy Fun Timez when you’ve only got 48 hours to fill, eh?).
+He’d only got to see her at weekends (which is sad, but it really is easier to be Daddy Fun Timez when you’ve only got 48 hours to fill).

-It got me thinking about unsolicited advice and the tyranny of presumption.
+But it got me thinking about unsolicited advice and the tyranny of presumption.
 Even if I was genuinely not engaging with my baby, how would a stranger’s judgment help the situation?
-And what if I was struggling with postnatal depression?
+What if I was struggling with postnatal depression?
 Or recently bereaved?
 Or running on 2 hours sleep?
 The arrogance of anyone, no matter their parenting experience, approaching a stranger in this way has me lamenting the lack of basic kindness and empathy in some people’s hearts.

 So, on to my top 5 unsolicited advice offenders:

 OMG, thank you!
 All the months of mothering and classes and manuals and visits from health professionals and Googling and MumsNet chats and discussions with family and friends has left me with a gap in my knowledge that only a sanctimonious prick with a latte on the bus can fill!
 Thank you so much for your help!